Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Methods

 In the Harmonic oscillator heat engine, following Ref.~\cite{rezek2006}, we describe the coupling to the baths through the Lindblad operators $\hat{A}^{(\alpha)}_{+,u(t)} = \hat{a}_{u(t)}^\dagger$, $\hat{A}^{(\alpha)}_{-,u(t)} = \hat{a}_{u(t)}$ and corresponding rates $\gamma^{(\alpha)}_{+,u(t)} = \Gamma_\alpha \,n(\beta_\alpha u(t)\omega_0)$ and $\gamma^{(\alpha)}_{-,u(t)} = \Gamma_\alpha[1+ n(\beta_\alpha u(t) \omega_0 )]$, where we identify $k= \pm$. $\hat{a}_{u(t)}=(1/\sqrt{2})\sqrt{m\omega_0 u(t)}\,\hat{q} + i/\sqrt{m\omega_0 u(t)}\,\hat{p}$ and $\hat{a}_{u(t)}^\dagger$ are respectively the (control dependent) lowering and raising operators, $\Gamma_{\alpha}$ is a constant rate setting the thermalization timescale of the system coupled to bath $\alpha$, and $n(x)=[\exp(x)-1]^{-1}$ is the Bose-Einstein distribution.

+\paragraph*{Reinforcement-Learning Algorithm.} As discussed in the Results section, the choice of the reward as in Eq.~(\ref{eq:r_qtm}) guarantees that the aim of the RL agent is to maximize $\langle P_{[\nu ]} \rangle $ introduced in Eq.~(\ref {eq:avg_p_def}).
+To be precise, plugging Eq.~(\ref {eq:r_qtm}) into Eq.~(\ref {eq:return_def}) gives $\langle P_{[\nu ]} \rangle $ (up to an irrelevant constant prefactor) only in the limit of $\Delta t \to 0$.
+However, also for finite $\Delta t$, both quantities are time-averages of the power, so they are equally valid definitions to describe a long-term power maximization.

-\paragraph{Reinforcement-Learning Algorithm.} We use a generalization of the soft-actor critic (SAC) method, first developed for continuous actions \cite{haarnoja2018_pmlr,haarnoja2018_arxiv_sac}, to handle a combination of discrete and continuous actions \cite{christodoulou2019,delalleau2019}.
+We use a generalization of the soft-actor critic (SAC) method, first developed for continuous actions \cite{haarnoja2018_pmlr,haarnoja2018_arxiv_sac}, to handle a combination of discrete and continuous actions \cite{christodoulou2019,delalleau2019}.
 We here present an overview of our implementation of SAC putting special emphasis on the differences with respect to the standard implementation.
 However, we refer to \cite{haarnoja2018_pmlr,haarnoja2018_arxiv_sac,christodoulou2019,delalleau2019} for additional details.
-Our method, implemented with Pytorch, is based on modifications and generalizations of the SAC implementation provided by Spinning Up from OpenAI \cite{spinningup2018}.
-All code and data to reproduce the experiments will be made public with the paper.
+Our method, implemented with PyTorch, is based on modifications and generalizations of the SAC implementation provided by Spinning Up from OpenAI \cite{spinningup2018}.
+All code and data to reproduce the experiments is available online (see Data Availability and Code Availability sections).

 The SAC algorithm is based on policy iteration, i.e. it consists of iterating multiple times over two steps: a \textit{policy evaluation step}, and a \textit{policy improvement step}.
 In the policy evaluation step, the value function of the current policy is (partially) learned, whereas in the policy improvement step a better policy is learned by making use of the value function.
 We now describe these steps more in detail.